AndersDeath/diary2/000-current.md

 # 18 May - Wednesday - Kaş - 231 day of immigration

 Today I was working for whole day and it was nice.
 I am really tiered but satisfied.
+Tomorrow I will have short interview with a company, but before that I need to focus on DR SMILE tasks.